Every Man in His Humour: Publication

+Later performances

 Gerard Langbaine reports that the play was revived by the King's Company in 1675.
 The play remained vivid enough in memory for John Rich to revive it at Lincoln's Inn Fields in 1725.
 However, it was not until David Garrick revived the play with substantial alterations in 1751 that the play regained currency on the English stage.
 Garrick's revisions served to focus attention on Kitely's jealousy; he both trimmed lines from the other plots and added a scene in which he attempts to elicit information from Cob while hiding his jealousy.
 The scene was a favourite, praised by Arthur Murphy and others; Kitely became one of Garrick's signature roles, and the play was never long out of his repertory.

 The play declined in popularity in the last quarter of the century, in large part because it was seen as a Garrick vehicle.
 George Frederick Cooke revived the play at Covent Garden.
 Elizabeth Inchbald lauded the performance, calling Cooke's Kitely the equal of Garrick's.
 Cooke had mixed success with the play, though; it failed in Edinburgh in 1808.
 After 1803, Cooke may have alternated with Kemble in the title role for productions at Covent Garden.

 Thereafter, the play has been subject to tentative revivals, none of which have established it as viable for modern repertory.
 Edmund Kean played Kitely in an unsuccessful 1816 production; his performance was praised by William Hazlitt.
 William Charles Macready essayed the role at the Haymarket Theatre in 1838; Robert Browning attended and approved the performance, but the play did not figure prominently in Macready's repertory.

 Perhaps the most unusual revival occurred in 1845, when Charles Dickens and his friends mounted a benefit production.
 Aided by Macready, Dickens took the faintly Dickensian role of Bobadill; George Cruikshank was Cob; John Forster played Kitely.
 The production went off well enough to be repeated three or four times over the next two years.
 Bulwer-Lytton wrote a poem as prologue for an 1847 production; in addition to Browning, Tennyson and John Payne Collier attended.

 Ben Iden Payne produced the play in Manchester in 1909, and again in Stratford for the Jonson tercentenary in 1937.
 The later production received much more favourable reviews.

 John Caird directed the play during the inaugural season of the Swan Theatre in 1986.